Opinion | Putin should know: Rain hell on Ukraine and it still may not fall

-In 1999, on orders of then-Russian Prime Minister Vladimir Putin, a new assault on Grozny began — and this time, the Russians brought hell with them.
+In 1999, on orders of Vladimir Putin, then Russia’s prime minister, a new assault on Grozny began — and this time, the Russians brought hell with them.
 Humane individuals worldwide might wonder what atrocities Putin is capable of in his indiscriminate violence against Ukraine.
 The people of Grozny can provide the answer.

 The assault began with aerial bombing and shelling of homes, schools and hospitals.
 The Russians then escalated to the use of thermobaric explosives, also known as vacuum bombs.
 These are two-stage explosives that spray fuel oil with the first blast, which is then ignited in a second blast capable of bursting through fortifications and vaporizing human beings.